Preston2jager/Handout_Lx/README.md

 ## Requirements

-### For users just want handouts in default layout:
+### For users who just want to produce handouts in default layout:
 The dist is packed with all required libs, the only requirement is XeLatex.
 A full installation of Texlive is recommanded.

 ### For users who know what they are doing:
 ##### To do...